suffs811/the-terminator/README.md

 >*feel free to use and test the terminator and share your suggestions in the [Discussions](https://github.com/suffs811/the-terminator/discussions/1)*
 # contents
 - terminator.py - tool for automating common techniques for enumeration, privilege escalation, persistence, exfiltration, and reporting
-- reqs.py - script for downloading necessary dependencies (nmap, gobuster, nikto, enum4linux, python-docx, etc.)
+- reqs.py - script for downloading necessary dependencies (nmap, gobuster, nikto, enum4linux, python-docx)
-- requirements.txt - text file listing dependencies
 - directory-list.txt - default wordlist of common directory names for web enumeration (use -w in 'enum' module to specify a different wordlist)

 <> the terminator automates every stage of a penetration test *except* gaining the initial shell (there are too many possible ways to get an initial shell for it to be reliably automated, and it can depend on a multitude of nuanced vulnerabilities, so that stage is up to you, good luck!)